the-events-calendar/event-tickets/readme.txt

 = [4.10.4] TBD =

+* Tweak - Ticket Attendee and Order Page Header css by changing overflow to visible [120862]
+* Tweak - Update status manage to accept provider names or abbreviations [120862]
+* Tweak - Add tooltip to explain what statues are behind Pending Order Completion [120862]
+* Tweak - Add tooltip to explain the Available Count Per Ticket [120862]

+= [4.10.3] TBD =

 * Tweak - After deleting attendees you are now redirected back to the admin attendee page to clear the url of the deleting actions [122083]
 * Tweak - Tribe Commerce knowledge base article link now opens up in a new window [122331]
 * Tweak - Add method to get all possible names of the completed status by Commerce [122458]